KineticCafe/app_identity/ts/Contributing.md

 - All code changes require tests.
 In most cases, this will be added or updated unit tests.

-  For the Typescript implementation, we use [vitest][].
+  For the Typescript implementation, we use [vitest][vitest].

-  In some cases, new [integration tests][] will be required, which will require updates to the integration test generators for all implementations.
+  In some cases, new [integration tests][integration-tests] will be required, which will require updates to the integration test generators for all implementations.

 - We use code formatters, static analysis tools, and linting to ensure consistent styles and formatting.
 There should be no warnings output from compile or test run processes.

-  For the Typescript implementation, we use [Biome][] and `tsc --noEmit`.
+  For the Typescript implementation, we use [Biome][Biome] and `tsc --noEmit`.

 - Proposed changes should be on a thoughtfully-named topic branch and organized into logical commit chunks as appropriate.

-- Use [Conventional Commits][] with our [conventions][].
+- Use [Conventional Commits][conventional] with our [conventions][conventions].

 - Versions must not be updated in pull requests; implementations may have other restrictions on file updates as they are part of the release process.

 - Documentation should be added or updated as appropriate for new or updated functionality.